Skip to content

 Progress Becomes Muscle

-As America expanded westward, optimism transformed into fuel for reinvention.
+As America expanded westward, optimism became a driving force for reinvention.

-Then came the Industrial Revolution.
-Factories, railroads, and electricity didn’t just change economies; they reinforced the belief that humanity could solve any challenge.
-Progress wasn’t just an idea anymore; it was steel, motion, and invention.
+The Industrial Revolution then ushered in a new era.
+Factories, railroads, and electricity didn't just transform economies.
+They cemented the belief that humanity could tackle any challenge.
+Progress was no longer an abstract concept; it became tangible, represented by steel, machinery, and groundbreaking invention.

 Dreams as a Recovery Tool